-We have been building an innovative, patient-oriented and cross-sectoral healthcare network in a deprived urban area since January 2017 together with partners.
+We have been building an innovative, patient-oriented and cross-sectoral healthcare network in a deprived urban area from January 2017 to the end of 2019 together with partners.
 The long-term aim of this new model of care is to improve health-related chances of the population living in two neighbourhoods located in the East of Hamburg, Germany.
 The model pursues the triple aim: improving population health, improving patient experience and reducing per capita cost.

 Lower health-related chances